 \subsection{The hypergraph container method}

 \enlargethispage{\baselineskip}

-One of the main results of~\cite{BMS,ST} (see Theorem~\ref{thm:coveroff}, below) states that, given any $r$-uniform hypergraph $\HH$, there exists a relatively small collection of vertex sets (containers), which cover the independent sets of $\HH$, and each of which contains fewer than $(1 - \delta) e(\HH)$ edges of $\HH$.
-The number of containers depends on the `uniformity' of the hypergraph; more precisely, the stronger our upper bounds on the degrees of sets in $\HH$, the smaller the family of containers is guaranteed to be.
-We will repeatedly apply this surprisingly powerful result to the hypergraph produced by Theorem~\ref{thm:cycle:hypergraph}, which encodes (a highly uniform sub-family of) the copies of $C_{2\ell}$ in a graph $G$.
-The container theorem produces a family of subgraphs of $G$ which form a cover of the $C_{2\ell}$-free subgraphs of $G$; we then apply the container theorem to each of these graphs, and so on.
+One of the main results of~\cite{BMS,ST} (see Theorem~\ref{thm:coveroff}, below) states that, given any $r$-uniform hypergraph $\HH$, there exists a relatively small collection of vertex sets (containers), that cover the independent sets of $\HH$, and each of which contains fewer than $(1 - \delta) e(\HH)$ edges of $\HH$.
+The number of containers depends on the density and `uniformity' of the hypergraph; more precisely, the stronger our upper bounds on the degrees of sets in $\HH$ (as a proportion of the number of edges in $\HH$), the smaller the family of containers is guaranteed to be.
+We will repeatedly apply this result to the hypergraph produced by Theorem~\ref{thm:cycle:hypergraph}, which encodes (a highly uniform sub-family of) the copies of $C_{2\ell}$ in a graph $G$.
+The container theorem produces a family of subgraphs of $G$ that forms a cover of the $C_{2\ell}$-free subgraphs of $G$; we then apply the container theorem to each of these graphs, and so on.

 By this method, we obtain a rooted tree $T$ of subgraphs of $K_n$, such that every $C_{2\ell}$-free graph is contained in some leaf of $T$, and each leaf has $O(n^{1 + 1/\ell})$ edges.
-(To be slightly more precise, each vertex of this tree corresponds to a graph, the root is $K_n$, and the out-neighbours of each vertex are given by the container theorem described above.)
+(To be slightly more explicit, each vertex of this tree corresponds to a graph, the root is $K_n$, and the out-neighbours of each vertex are given by the container theorem described above.)
 To guarantee that each leaf has $O(n^{1 + 1/\ell})$ edges, we simply apply the container theorem sufficiently many times, noting that Theorem~\ref{thm:cycle:hypergraph} is valid as long as $G$ has more than this many edges.